 |New Zealand, Chatham Island||+12:45|

-Time zone boundaries are quite complex, because they often reflect country or district borders.
-Moreover the time zone boundaries may change over time due to a state borders changes or government decisions.
+Time zone boundaries are quite complex because they often reflect country or district borders.
+Moreover, the time zone boundaries may change over time due to state borders changes or government decisions.

 Daylight saving time

 Some countries advance their clocks in spring by one hour and set it back in autumn.
 This advanced by one hour time is called Summer time or Daylight saving time (DST) or simply Daylight time.
-It is used in order to more rational use of daylight hours and to save electricity for lighting.
-There are different rules of switching the DST time on or off in different countries.
+It is used for more rational use of daylight hours and to save electricity for lighting.
+There are different rules for switching the DST time on or off in different countries.
 Recently some countries decided to abandon DST due to complexity and not proven benefits.

-The calculator uses timezone database which keeps records of DST and other time changes in every region since 1970th and from earlier time for most popular territories.
+The calculator uses a timezone database, which keeps records of DST and other time changes in every region since 1970th and from earlier times for most popular territories.